 Of course, there are countless others who combined Championship appearances in one code with National League or O’Byrne Cup/ Walsh Cup selection in the other who are not included.

-Though he focussed primarily on hurling for Offaly once out of under 21 ranks, Daniel Currams is also a talented footballer who was sought after by inter-county management in both codes all the way up through the ranks.
+Though he focussed primarily on hurling for Offaly once out of under 21 ranks, Daniel Currams was also a talented footballer who was sought after by inter-county management in both codes up through the ranks.

 For the footballers, Daniel came on as a substitute versus Tipperary in 2012 and Tyrone in 2013, but the demands on inter-county players are such that performing in both codes at the same time has proven almost impossible.

-A resurgence in club football in Birr, spearheaded by a small group of clubmen that included his father John, contributed to Sean Ryan’s prominence in both codes up through the ranks.
+A resurgence in club football in Birr, spearheaded by a small group of clubmen that included his father John, contributed to Sean Ryan’s prominence in both codes during a lengthy inter-county GAA career.

 One of Offaly’s longest-serving dual stars, he clocked up over 80 senior appearances for Offaly in the league and championship, a tally reached by giving almost equal service to his county in hurling and football.